microsoft/app-camp/docs/new-adventure/05-add-sso.md

 module.exports.ContactME = new ContactME();
 ~~~

+???+ note "Code walk-through"
+    Take a moment to examine the code you just added.

+    The `handleTeamsMessagingExtensionQuery()` function is called when a user enters a query into the message extension.
+To satisfy this request, we need an access token, so we return a call to the TeamsFx function `handleTeamsMessagingExtensionQueryWithSSO()`.
+This function takes care of the displaying a consent dialog if the user hasn't consented to the permissions.

+    It includes an argument, `oboAuthConfig`, which contains the information needed to exchange the access token provided by Teams with an access token for a web service owned by some other application (such as the Microsoft Graph).
+This is used by `handleTeamsMessagingExtensionQueryWithSSO() and by the call to `OnBehalfOfUserCredential()`, which we call to get a Graph client to call the Microsoft Graph.

+    Once you have the Graph client, it's simple to call the Graph API and get the list of clients.
+To try this and other Graph API calls interactively, try the [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer){target="_blank"}.
+This is a great place to start when writing code to call the Microsoft Graph.

 ### Step 2: Modify the bot to displatch messages to the Contacts message extension

 Open **teamsBot.js** and add calls to the contact message extension to the `switch` statements for query message extensions.